Steps To Boost Your Site's Crawlability And Indexability

 How to Check Site Crawlability?

-• Google Search Console: Use the URL Inspection Tool to check which pages are crawled and indexed.
+• Google Search Console: The URL Inspection Tool can be beneficial when working with which pages have been crawled and indexed.

-• Screaming Frog: This SEO crawler gives you a bird’s-eye view of technical errors like broken links and duplicate content.
+• Screaming Frog: This SEO crawler helps you pinpoint technical problems such as broken links or duplicate content.

 Steps to Boost Your Site’s Crawlability and Indexability

-Your robots.txt file acts as a gatekeeper, instructing search engines on which parts of your site to crawl and index.
+Your robots.txt file is like a doorman.
+It lets search engines know which files and folders on your site should be crawled and indexed.
 Ensure critical areas are accessible while restricting sensitive or irrelevant pages.

 Tips: